tubbytwins/bumwings-kbd/v001/README.md

 MCU:     Xiao Seeed controller of your choice - you can find these from many suppliers

-Shift Register:  74HC595PW or SN74HC595PW (in TSSOP-16 format) - you can find these from many suppliers, usually around USD $1.50 for a pack of 10
+Shift Register:  2x 74HC595PW or SN74HC595PW (in TSSOP-16 format) - you can find these from many suppliers, usually around USD $1.50 for a pack of 10

 Reset switch and power switch:  optional, stay tuned...

+### Xiao Seeed Simplified variant

+MCU:    Xiao Seeed controller (as above)

+Shift Register:  2x 74HC595PW or SN74HC595PW (in TSSOP-16 format)

+No reset or power switch.
+This variant is intended for non-wireless (and non-battery-powered) builds.
+The Xiao Seeed RP2040 controller works very well for this variant, and I expect that the SAMD21 controller would also work very well.

+For this variant, all components are direct-soldered to the front of the PCB (except the key switches, obviously).

 ### Waveshare Core52840 variant